We flew in first class on the Delta Airbus jet that Boeing tried to keep out of the US. Here’s what it was like.

 - Benjamin Zhang/Business Insider

-The A220’s first class cabin features 21-inch wide seats with 37 inches of pitch or the distance between two rows.
-Seat width and legroom are on par with the domestic first-class offerings found on Delta’s larger Airbus A321 and Boeing 737-900ER aircraft.
+The A220’s first-class cabin features 21-inch-wide seats with 37 inches of pitch, the distance between two rows.
+Seat width and legroom are on par with the domestic first-class offerings of Delta’s larger Airbus A321 and Boeing 737-900ER aircraft.

 - source